kevinmagni/awx-receptor-install/README.md

 ## Architecture

 ```
-AWX Control Plane ←→ Receptor Node ←→ Target Systems
+AWX Control Plane → Receptor Node → Target Systems
     (Port 443)        (Port 27199)      (Various)
 ```

-After installation, your Receptor node will appear in AWX under **Administration > Instance Groups** and be ready to execute jobs.
+After installation, your Receptor node will appear in AWX under **Administration > Instances** and be ready to execute jobs.